hridaybavle/semantic_slam/README.md

 The mapped semantic planar surfaces.

 - **detected_landmarks**([visualization_msgs/MarkerArray](http://docs.ros.org/melodic/api/visualization_msgs/html/msg/MarkerArray.html))
-The detected landmakrs in the current frame.
+The detected landmarks in the current frame.

+The configurations of the algorithms can be found inside the cfg folder in order to be changed accordingly.